 AP: This play was inspired by the stories of women who are rarely invited to share these kinds of experiences with the world.
 I hope that people come to this play and open themselves up to these stories.

-is currently onstage at Aki Studio, Daniels Spectrum until November 5, 2017.
-Take note of the rePLAY: Other Side of the Game; in which 6 Artistic Collaborations Respond to Other Side of the Game by Amanda Parris, taking place on Monday, October 23, 2017.
+rePLAY: Other Side of the Game is currently onstage at Aki Studio, Daniels Spectrum until November 5, 2017.
 For more details and to purchase tickets, click here.